top of page

 02. Create a compelling homepage

 As you build your professional portfolio website, keep in mind that the homepage often forms your audience’s first impression of your personal brand.
 To perfect your homepage web design (first of all, check out these web design portfolio examples), make it crystal clear what you’re about from the very beginning.
-Introduce your site - and yourself - with a 1-2 sentence statement that concisely explains your professional activities and goals.
+Introduce your site and yourself with a one to two sentence statement that concisely explains your professional activities and goals.

 You should also make the homepage easy on the eyes and straightforward to navigate.
 Don’t clutter the page with loud images or long chunks of text.
 Remember that your goal isn’t for your visitors to linger on the page, but to direct them to other areas of your site.
 With this in mind, use your homepage to provide clear links to your portfolio page and work samples.